 Isle of Canna

 Canna is the most westerly of the four Small Isles and covers 3000 acres.
 Previously owned by John Lorne Campbell, it was given to the National Trust for Scotland in 1981.
 The island is farmed by the NTS and has several working crofts and a small population of less than 15.
 The island has been a bird sanctuary since 1938 and the 157 different species of birds have been monitored annually since 1969.
 Canna has many sites of archaeological interest, including nine scheduled monuments, and has links to the Neolithic, Columban and Viking eras.
 The Canna Local History Group preserves information about the island's history.
 The little church and St Columba's chapel are both open to visitors.
 Connected to Canna by a wooden bridge is the tidal island of Sanday where St. Edward's Chapel has been converted into the Camus Arts Centre (opened August 2013).

 Canna House (now in the care of the National Trust for Scotland) was once the home of Gaelic scholars, Dr. John Lorne Campbell and his wife Margaret Fay Shaw (who died on 11th December 2004 aged 101).
 She wrote her autobiography in 1995 'From the Alleghenies to the Hebrides' and John Lorne Campbell published 'Canna, the story of a Hebridean Island'.
 Over 1000 items from the Canna House sound and picture archives and can be found online at Tobar an Dualchais - Kist o riches.
-Canna House and Gardens can be visited during the summer on Wednesdays (1pm - 2.30pm) and Saturdays (4pm - 5.30pm).
+Canna House will not be open for tours during summer 2016 due to renovation and documentation projects being undertaken.
 Access to the walled garden is free at all times.
 Contact Canna House Archivist/Manager Fiona Mackenzie - tel: 01687462473.